 There are plenty of choices here with two bars and three restaurants, including the exceptional Peninsula Restaurant with 3 Rosettes.
 If you get Club Lounge access, then you hardly need to use them!

-Breakfast is served at the Market Brasserie and you could not wish for more of a choice.
+Breakfast is served at the Market Brasserie, and you could not wish for more choice.
 Cereals, bread, muffins, hams, smoked fish, eggs any way you like them, meats (sausages, bacon), salads.
 I could go on, but suffice to say that you will find something lovely to munch on.
-The staff here cannot do enough for you and made a great fuss of my son which is also appreciated, as well as spotting when my teapot was in need of a refill.
+The staff here cannot do enough for you and made a great fuss of my son, which is also appreciated, as well as spotting when my teapot was in need of a refill.
 The views here are also brilliant, right across the Thames and over to Canary Wharf.

 The Eighteen Sky Bar is worth a mention as the views are some of the best I have seen across London as it is right at the top of the building.